 Maximizing adoption requires understanding the motivations of different groups of users and tailoring your deployment messages and materials to address their perspectives.
-These groups are summarized in Table 1.
 Technology adoption guru Geoffrey Moore suggests that the best way to drive broad adoption is to begin with the group at the top of this table, and as you succeed in achieving adoption within each group, use that group to help engage the next group in the table.

 So, what are some of the ways we can use what we know about these groups to encourage them to adopt a new technology?
 And how do members of each group affect the other groups?

 While the recommendations below apply to implementation of all new technologies, let’s use an enterprise search project to illustrate the points.

 Do not confuse innovators with early adopters.
 Innovators will hear your message and adopt, but their attention will move on to other things quickly and they will tend to not spread the word.

 However, seeing that innovators have adopted a new technology can encourage some early adopters to look at it.
 So, while not critical to overall adoption, innovators should not be ignored in the early roll out– send them links to search when you roll out search to your pilot group.

 It is likely that you will be able to identify some of your innovators and early adopters from the description in blog post Part 6.
 Include the early adopters you know in a roll-out pilot group (more on the pilot later).
 On their own initiative, the early adopters you include in your pilot group will help spread the word and drive adoption by:

 - Creating buzz,

 - Encouraging staff to attend the roll-out presentations,